-- CDFA will treat residential citrus host plants within a 400-meter buffer of the border if ACP have been detected within one mile of the border within one year. - A NOT will be issued. - A public meeting will be held at least once per year.
+- CDFA will treat citrus host plants in the residential area within two miles of the California -Mexico border.
+This treatment will be conducted within a 400-meter buffer surrounding ACP detections that are within two miles of the California-Mexico border, within one year. - A Notice of Treatment (NOT) will be issued. - A public meeting will be held at least once per year.